bartbutenaers/Node-RED-Tailscale-Tutorial/README.md

 | VPN  | Easy to setup  | No Letsencrypt certificates, limited traffic, ...  |

 Although these services are very decent and popular choices, they simply didn't match my *personal use case*:
-+ My free time is too limited to setup and maintain something complex like Cloudflare.
-Although I have to admit that Cloudflare is better compared to Tailscale in many areas.
++ Not enough free time to setup Cloudflare, although Cloudflare is better compared to Tailscale in many areas.
-+ One day I will need to explain my wife and kids how stuff works in our house, in case I ever won't be around anymore.
-Which will be FAR from easy, so I 'try' to keep it as simple as possible...
-+ I don't want to make my setup too complex, by having to setup and maintain my own reverse proxy (like e.g. Caddy, Nginx, ...).
-Therfore I want a networking service that offers a reverse proxy.
++ A setup with Cloudflare is too complex to explain to the familly how it works.
++ To avoid setting up my own reverse proxy,  the networking service should offer one.
-+ I don't want any security related stuff inside Node-RED anymore, because the powers of Node-RED can be abused by hackers to disable its own security (once he would have arrived inside Node-RED).
++ The security should be setup outside Node-RED, because the powers of Node-RED can be abused by hackers to disable its own security.
 For example I don't want to use my own [node-red-contrib-letsencrypt](https://github.com/bartbutenaers/node-red-contrib-letsencrypt) node anymore!
-The network service should take care of the Letsencrypt certificates too.
+The network service should offer Letsencrypt certificates.
-+ I don't want to setup my own client access control system (e.g. ip address whitelist, ...) to stop unauthorized devices from accessing my Node-RED system.
-The network service should take care of such access control too.

-Fortunately Tailscale is a service that offers all the security features that I need.
-And it is 'quite' understandable.
-That is the reason why I preferred using Tailscale, instead of the other available services.
+Fortunately Tailscale is a service that offers all the security features that I need, which is why I started using it.

 ## Introduction to Tailscale
 Tailscale allows you to create a ***virtual private network (VPN)*** between all your devices, as long as you have a Tailscale ***agent*** installed on all those devices.
 In contradiction to a normal VPN, Tailscale offers a ***peer-to-peer mesh network*** which is called a ***tailnet***.
 In other words instead of transferring all the data through a central server cluster (like most VPN services do), the data is communicated directly between devices in your tailnet.
 Such direct connections between your devices offer multiple advantages: